Prepare Your Business for Canada’s Modern Slavery Act S-211

 How can businesses prepare for compliance with the Modern Slavery Act S-211?

 Businesses can prepare for S-211 compliance by training relevant teams on legal obligations and risk indicators; mapping supply chains to identify high-risk activities or regions; implementing or strengthening due-diligence and supplier-engagement processes; establishing clear internal accountability for reporting; and maintaining consistent documentation to support annual disclosures.
+Early preparation is critical, as reports must reflect measures taken during the previous financial year, not future intentions.

 Who should attend the Modern Slavery Act S-211 training?